 Users may provide a read-only view of any FastCollection

-instance using the unmodifiable()
+instance using the unmodifiable() method (the view is

-thread-safe if the collection is shared
+thread-safe if the collection is shared).

 class Foo {